 Since April 2018

-Our aircraft has flown over 600 hours of surveillance missions, covering a distance beyond 85,000 kilometers.
+Our aircraft has flown over 700 hours of conservation missions, covering a distance of more than 100,000 km.

 We are operating in the Republic of Chad, providing aerial support to help protect and restore wildlife.